tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 ### Add debug capabilities

-This would make your emulator useful to two groups of people: People who develop CHIP-8 games ([yes, we do exist](https://itch.io/jam/octojam-6)) will be able to debug their games, and people who develop CHIP-8 emulators will be able to develop side by side with your emulator to see what they're doing wrong.
+This would make your emulator useful to two groups of people: People who develop CHIP-8 games will be able to debug their games, and people who develop CHIP-8 emulators will be able to develop side by side with your emulator to see what they're doing wrong.

 Debug interfaces can be very cool to make.
 [Look at this beauty!](https://twitter.com/kraptor/status/1153936421209509888)

-Plus, it'll be very useful for other emulator projects.
-For more advaned systems, you'll basically be doing it blind if you don't have a way to inspect your emulator's state.
+Plus, learning how to make a debug interface will be very useful for other emulator projects.
+For more advanced systems, you'll basically be doing it blind if you don't have a way to inspect your emulator's state.

 ### Add XO-CHIP support